ABOUT LAGRANGE COLLEGE ATHLETICS

 stadium, a natatorium and a softball complex.

 Over one-third of on-campus students participate in athletics at LaGrange, which is a member of the NCAA Division III.
-Panther teams will begin their first year in the USA South Athletic Conference during the 2012-13 academic year.
+Panther teams, with the exception of swimming, compete in the USA South Athletic Conference.
+The swim teams are members of the Appalachian Swimming Conference.